+The negative outlook reflects our view that despite a period of economic expansion and generally positive revenue trends, Massachusetts continues to face midyear downward revenue revisions and spending pressures that have resulted in small budgetary gaps and reduced fund balances, even if the budget stabilization reserves have remained fairly stable.
+We recognize that management has been proactive in closing budgetary gaps, even though the mix of solutions includes some non-recurring measures, and limiting the impact on reserves.
 We had viewed the policy of setting aside above-trend capital gains tax during good times as a positive budget management tool that could mitigate potential future budget volatility.
 Conversely, management's decision to suspend these transfers shortly after adopting them, despite positive economic performance, is viewed negatively from a credit standpoint.
-In our view, continued structural imbalance and reduction of reserves could contribute to a downgrade over the two-year outlook horizon if we believe that financial flexibility is impaired--especially during a period of positive economic growth-and leaves the state less equipped to deal with the next economic downturn.
+In our view, continued structural imbalance and reduction of reserves could contribute to a downgrade over the next few months to a year if we believe that financial flexibility is impaired-especially during a period of positive economic growth-and leaves the state less equipped to deal with the next economic downturn.
 Although we view the commonwealth's decision to lower its pension system's rate of return assumption down to be more in line with national averages, we recognize that required contributions will also increase.
-The state's ability to structurally balance its budget and build its reserves is especially important in light of relatively high and rising fixed costs related to debt and retirement funding.
-Continued pension underfunding together with declines in the state's funded ratios could also lead us to lower the state's rating over the outlook horizon.
+Massachusetts' ability to structurally balance its budget and build its reserves is especially important in light of relatively high and rising fixed costs related to debt and retirement funding.
+We would view significant future underfunding of the actuarial annually determined pension contribution as a potential structural imbalance.
+Continued budgetary pressure resulting from pension underfunding or weak investment returns could also lead us to lower the rating over the outlook horizon.